Logo

 Results

-The performance for values and supporting quotes were:
+The performance for extracted values were:

 Precision